makhidkarun/traveller_pyroute/readme.md

 the python2 version.

 The data for the maps comes from [Traveller Map](http://www.travellermap.com/) based upon the Traveller 5th edition second survey data plus many of the fan created sectors from around the Internet and across the years.
+Traveller Map presents the sector data in a consistent format, making the input processing considerably easier.

 The trade rules are from [GURPS Traveller: Far trader](http://www.sjgames.com/traveller/fartrader/).
 These rules are based on a gravity trade model.
 Each world is given a weight called the World Trade Number (WTN) calculated from